12 Best Digital Wallets of 2025

 What can a digital wallet be used for?

-A digital wallet can be used for a variety of purposes, including making online and in-person payments, transferring money to friends and family, paying bills, tracking expenses, and even earning rewards and discounts from participating merchants.
+A digital wallet can be used for various purposes, including making online and in-person payments, transferring money to friends and family, paying bills, tracking expenses, and even earning rewards and discounts from participating merchants.

 What is the difference between a mobile wallet and a digital wallet?